 Glacier National Park Hikes

 From easy to difficult, Glacier National Park offers some of the most scenic hikes that we’ve experienced.
-Discover our favorites by clicking on: Glacier National Park Hikes.
+On the higher elevation trails, it’s like being in the Swiss Alps!
+You’re almost guaranteed to see wildlife.
+Don’t forget to bring your bear spray!
+Discover our favorite Glacier National Park Hikes.

 Hiking the Danny On Trail

 The Danny On Trail meanders up Big Mountain in Whitefish, Montana, offering views of the Flathead Valley and beyond.
+It’s a good introductory hike for acclimating before tackling the trails in nearby Glacier National Park.
 Click on Hiking the Danny On Trail to read more about our experience.

 Tips for Hiking Kootenai Creek Trail

 The 14-mile drive down a dirt road is worth it when you’re on the way to hike Mystic Lake Trail near Fishtail, Montana.
-To read our hiking tips, click on Tips for Hiking Montana’s Mystic Lake Trail.
+This popular trail in the Absaroka mountains ends up at a beautiful lake.
+Need more information?
+Click on Tips for Hiking Montana’s Mystic Lake Trail.

 Hiking on Montana’s Stillwater Trail

-Alan and I traveled to the Stillwater River Valley in Montana and found some incredible hiking trails.
-Click on Hiking on Montana’s Stillwater Trail to read more about our experience.
+When Alan and I traveled to the Stillwater River Valley in search of our Montana paradise, we found some incredible hiking trails in the Absarokas near Fishtail.
+Although we didn’t go far on the Stillwater Trail, it convinced us that hiking in Montana is a beautiful adventure.
+Click on Hiking on Montana’s Stillwater Trail to read more.

 Lake Como Hike